Accessible Doors

 Service Animals

 Service animals are defined as animals that have been individually trained to perform specific tasks related to an individual’s disability.
-They are distinct from emotional support animals, comfort animals, therapy animals, and pets which are not permitted to go in public, but for housing inquires please check out the Housing tab for more information.
+They are distinct from emotional support animals, comfort animals, therapy animals, and pets which are not permitted to go in public, but for housing inquiries, please check out the Housing tab for more information.
 Under the Americans with Disabilities Act (ADA), they are typically limited to dogs and miniature horses, and can be any breed.
 It is important to note that laws pertaining to service animals can vary between federal, state, and local jurisdictions.
 Therefore, if students are arriving from outside New York, students should be aware of the relevant regulations in this area and travel regulations regarding their service animals in advance to make the proper arrangements.
 Queens College, located in New York City, welcomes any breed of service animals and service animals in training, which includes their handlers and or trainers on campus.

 Laws governing service animals stipulate that they must be permitted access to public areas where the public is generally allowed to go.
 The college’s “No Pet” policy does not apply to service animals.
 However, there are certain circumstances under which a service animal may be excluded from an area, such as if its presence would fundamentally alter the nature of a service or program, if health and safety policies are violated, if the handler is unable to maintain control of the animal, or if the animal is not housebroken.
 In cases where a service animal is requested to be removed from a location, the college will take appropriate steps to ensure that arrangements are made to keep the service animal safe while allowing the handler to continue their activities.

 A service animal must be under the control of its handler at all times, either through the use of a harness, leash, tether, or through an alternative method, such as verbal commands, depending on the task being performed.
-While we understand that service animals may sometimes exhibit behavior that is not to the standard of a service animal, provoked or not, we encourage handlers to do their best at attempting to regain control of their service animal before any removal is requested.
+While we understand that service animals may sometimes exhibit behavior that is not to the standard of a service animal, provoked or not, we encourage handlers to do their best to attempt to regain control of their service animal before any removal is requested.

 How will I know if an animal is a service animal or not?